NOC-OI/crab/flask/src/docs/api-reference.md

 `/api/v1/samples/<sample_uuid>/thumbnail`

-Returns a converted JPEG of the underlying sample image.
+Returns a converted JPEG of the sample image.
+Uses a low quality (50) for fast network transfer.
+Not inteded for use other than as a thumbnail.
+Conversion is cached (TODO), so is prefereable to use for performance reasons.

 ## Projects